flybywiresim/docs/docs/dev-corner/qa-process.md

 ### "Media" Section

-If you have any media included in the report, make sure to include them in this section.
-It's best you label the images (e.g. A-B-C) especially if you have linked them to a specific item in the negatives section.
+If you have any media to be included in the report, make sure to include them in this section.
+Images, videos, YouTube links or Streamable links are welcome.
+Please ensure externally linked media is unlisted/public and available for at minimum 4 weeks of the date you post the report.

+!!! tip "Tip: Label your Media"
+    We recommend you label your images (e.g. A-B-C) especially if you have linked them to a specific item in the negatives section, though for one or two images this is not necessary!

-!!! tip "Using collapsible sections"
+!!! tip "Tip: Using collapsible sections"
     If you need to include multiple images, you can take advantage of the Collapsed Sections feature GitHub offers.
 Learn more [here](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-collapsed-sections){target=new}

 ### Tips